Introduction

 • Terry Sullivan

-Executive Team
+Executive Management Team

-The Executive Team
+Executive Management Team

 • John McNiece – Finance Director

-• Jesse Fajemisin – Operations Director
+• Assiah Awaleh – Operations Director

-• Karl Philips – Development Director
+• Karl Phillips – (Consultant) Development Director

 • Beverly Finn – Head of HR and Central Services